EliasL/RN2483-on-nRF52/RN2483-Library/README.md

 # RN2483 Library for nRF52
-An embedded C library for the Micrchip RN2483 LoRa module using the NordicSemiconductor nRF52 platform.
+An embedded C library for the Micrchip RN2483 LoRa module using a NordicSemiconductor nRF52 platform.

 ## Contents
 1. Overview